 How to Get Rid of Tinnitus?
 Ototoxic Medications

 Tinnitus is also a potential side-effect of some prescription medications.
 Ototoxicity is a condition in which damage to the inner ear or auditory system is caused by a drug or chemical agent.
 Ototoxicity can include hearing loss, tinnitus, and disruptions to the balance system, which is also part of the inner ear.
 Tinnitus secondary to ototoxicity can cause acute, short-lived symptoms or, in some cases, permanent effects.
 Drugs known to be ototoxic for some individuals include some antibiotics, non-steroidal anti-inflammatory drugs, quinine-based medications, certain cancer medications, water pills, and diuretics.

 What to do

 Finally, might it be time to consider having your hearing tested?
-Most of us are careful to never miss our annual physical, but when was the last time you had your hearing checked?
+Most of us are careful never to miss our annual physical, but when was the last time you had your hearing checked?
 For many, it was probably as a child.
-This may be because testing is typically performed by professionals in specialized clinics and it may seem inconvenient, or wait times could be lengthy.
+This may be because testing is typically performed by professionals in specialized clinics, and it may seem inconvenient, or wait times could be lengthy.
 But new advances in hearing testing technology are making it possible for more healthcare providers to perform diagnostic hearing testing right in the doctor’s office or even at your place of work.